 I truly believe that if our military and political leaders had studied [Sun Tzu], Vietnam could not have happened, we would not have lost the war in Korea; the Bay of Pigs could not have occurred; the hostage fiasco in Iran could not have come to pass; the British Empire would not have been dismembered; and in all probability, World Wars I and II would have been avoided—certainly they would have not been waged as they were waged, and the millions of youths obliterated unnecessarily and stupidly by monsters calling themselves generals would have lived out their lives.
 (Clavell 1993, 1–2)

-Clavell never does explain just how Ping-fa could influence or prevent all these events, but he tells us he, “believe[s] The Art of War shows quite clearly how to take the initiative and combat the enemy—any enemy.”
-This is not Ping-fa but Clausewitz, who said there is really only one key decisive element in war: “sheer overwhelming force.”
+Clavell never does explain just how Bing-fa could influence or prevent all these events, but he tells us he, “believe[s] The Art of War shows quite clearly how to take the initiative and combat the enemy—any enemy.”
+This is not Bing-fa but Clausewitz, who said there is really only one key decisive element in war: “sheer overwhelming force.”
 In the commentator’s linear universe there is little or no room for alternate methods of interorganization management and dispute resolution.
 Some even dismiss the value of intelligence gathering in situations leading to, or in the midst of, conflict.
 They never challenge the assumed inherent value of competition and the inevitability of conflict.

 The military genre pretty much agrees that war and peace are cyclical, and while philosophers may dream of a world without war, it is in fact unavoidable.
 Warriors may embrace the notion of “strategic management,” but that has nothing to do with breaking the cycle.
 It may instead have to do with the economics of loss prevention.
 Competent generals achieve the objective without completely destroying the objective or his own forces.
 But if subduing the enemy takes destruction, then so be it.

-Those who can blithely speak of “Mutually Assured Destruction” as a military strategy are patently unable to see Ping-fa in any way other than a reflection of their own views.
+Those who can blithely speak of “Mutually Assured Destruction” as a military strategy are patently unable to see Bing-fa in any way other than a reflection of their own views.
 That has not prevented their being able to articulate war as a beneficial activity—for its goals are right.
 James Clavell says, “Since ancient times, it has been known that the true object of war is peace” (1983, 7).
-R. L. Wing says the purpose of Ping-fa was “to outline specific strategies to overcome conflicts while viewing the world as a complete and interdependent system that must be preserved” (1988, 13).
+R. L. Wing says the purpose of Bing-fa was “to outline specific strategies to overcome conflicts while viewing the world as a complete and interdependent system that must be preserved” (1988, 13).

-Consider one of the most quoted Ping-fa admonitions: victory is achieved before war.
+Consider one of the most quoted Bing-fa admonitions: victory is achieved before war.
 Every commentator reads this as an admonition for war preparedness.
 But this statement does not say, “He who prepares appropriately wins the battle.”
 It says victory is achieved before war.
 Why would war be needed if victory has already been achieved?

 The commentators agree that chapter X describes six types of “ground,” but then imagine that chapter XI defines nine types of “situations” or “grounds.”
 The evident redundancy escapes them.
-Ping-fa is about organizational management, and the management of relations between organizations.
+Bing-fa is about organizational management, and the management of relations between organizations.
 Accordingly, Chapter X cannot be seen as anything but a definition of engagement situations.
 As Krause and Tang Zi-Chang have seen, Chapter XI is about engagement dynamics.
 It is nonsensical to imagine that two chapters of the thirteen would focus on the same subject.

 Roger Ames (1993, 35, 40-41, 73) shows insight when he tells us that “military strategy can be used as a source of metaphors to shape philosophical distinctions and categories.”
-He says teaching practices at the time Ping-fa was created “grounded” theory and philosophy in experiences and “evocative metaphors.”
+He says teaching practices at the time Bing-fa was created “grounded” theory and philosophy in experiences and “evocative metaphors.”
 These devices were intended to aid learning and the development of knowledge, not through rote but through cognitive processes.
 This is all very good.
-But he then says, “The place of [Ping-fa] as the fundamental work in classical military literature is unassailable.”
+But he then says, “The place of [Bing-fa] as the fundamental work in classical military literature is unassailable.”

-Though hardly free of the militarist view, McNeilly is one of the modern commentators who has helped move Ping-fa from the battlefield to the boardroom.
+Though hardly free of the militarist view, McNeilly is one of the modern commentators who has helped move Bing-fa from the battlefield to the boardroom.
 But he confesses that the link is not easily shown or maintained.

 Because business, like warfare, is dynamic, fast-paced, and requires an effective and efficient use of scarce resources, modern executives have found value in Sun Tzu’s teachings.
 But The Art of War is arranged for the military leader and not the CEO, so making connections between ancient warfare and today’s corporate world is not always easy.

-Consider how much more fruitful his contribution would have been if he had shown that Ping-fa’s messages and benefits were all about careful observation, evaluation, planning and project execution with the least possible loss and inconvenience.
-Ping-fa offers us what could be the first complete and comprehensive articulation of strategic planning and management.
+Consider how much more fruitful his contribution would have been if he had shown that Bing-fa’s messages and benefits were all about careful observation, evaluation, planning and project execution with the least possible loss and inconvenience.
+Bing-fa offers us what could be the first complete and comprehensive articulation of strategic planning and management.
 Today’s business and social institutions are in woeful need of help along these lines.

 We must conclude that over the last 2300 years, significant modifications have been made to the text.
-Perhaps content and tone from Sun Pin was blended into Ping-fa.
-We may never know exactly what the state of Qin produced 2300 years ago, but one thing is clear. despite text changes and possibly additions over time, the Ping-fa methodology for ending war and building peace remans intact.
+Perhaps content and tone from Sun Pin was blended into Bing-fa.
+We may never know exactly what the state of Qin produced 2300 years ago, but one thing is clear. despite text changes and possibly additions over time, the Bing-fa methodology for ending war and building peace remans intact.
 This conclusion is supported by the fact that the admonitions can be modelled into comprehensive strategies and plans, and I have done so in The School of Sun Tzu: Winning Empires without War.

 For me, it was a significant breakthrough when Huang challenged the accepted meaning of the word “war” in “Art of War.”
 “Art of War,” he feels, may be no more than a later added mistranslation.
-Huang’s knowledge of the Ping-fa epoch, culture, language, philosophy, and writing style, and his focus on the Linyi text have enabled him to examine Ping-fa from a fresh perspective.
+Huang’s knowledge of the Bing-fa epoch, culture, language, philosophy, and writing style, and his focus on the Linyi text have enabled him to examine Bing-fa from a fresh perspective.
 He followed the same linguistic analysis process Paul Lin used with the Tao Te Ching, and achieved a high level of coherence as a result.
-His conclusion: the persistent war context and application of Ping-fa is highly suspect.
+His conclusion: the persistent war context and application of Bing-fa is highly suspect.

 The management of organizations and relations between organizations are crucial for social stability and growth.
 From time to time “engagements” between organizations will be necessary.
 While rare, they are critically important.
 One enters into them only when engagement avoidance management has failed.
 In engagement, absolute control is essential and conclusion must be achieved as soon as possible.
 Risks and costs must be minimized.
 Loss of control means there is a high probability for conflict.
 Where there is conflict we know there has been failure.
 Organizations – and perhaps the wider community – will suffer.
 There are no benefits from conflict.

-There have been many commentaries on Ping-fa, but not so many as the Tao Te Ching.
+There have been many commentaries on Bing-fa, but not so many as the Tao Te Ching.
 Paul Lin, writing in 1977, believed there were then more than six hundred Chinese commentaries on the Tao Te Ching, and seventy or eighty translations, of which forty-four were English.

 The crossbow was likely introduced to China in 500 BC (Ames 1993, 24).